primaza/primaza/docs/book/src/entities/serviceclass.md

 ## Specification

-The definition of ServiceClasses can be obtained directly from our [ServiceClass CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_serviceclasses.yaml).
+The definition of ServiceClasses can be obtained directly from [ServiceClass CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_serviceclasses.yaml).

 Within a Service Class, there are two required properties:
 - `resource` defines the APIVersion and Kind of the resources to look for.